I have sad news today. I can’t reorder cuddle fleece any more, so it’ll be going away from the shop.

 My last bit of advice is to ask other sewists.
 Nobody can recommend one machine above all others, but we can all tell you what we like and don’t like about what we use.
 The Shiny Happy People group is a great resource and I’ve seen many helpful discussions of different machines there.
 Hop in and ask about a machine you’re considering!

-Below, I’ve also included a quickie tutorial for those of you who want to get ‘straight to the point’ as well as some other links you might like!
+Below the video I’ve also included a quickie photo tutorial for those of you who want to get ‘straight to the point’ as well as some other links you might like!

 Ready to get some eyes for your creations?
 Visit my craft eyes (and noses) shop for the best selection of black, clear and colored animal eyes, comic eyes and craft noses.